 Takashi Murakami earned a PhD from the Tokyo University of the Arts Graduate School of Fine Arts.
-He began exhibiting while still at the university, and in 1996 established the Hiropon Factory studio (today Kaikai Kiki).
-In addition to the production and marketing of Murakami’s art and related work, Kaikai Kiki functions as a supportive environment for the fostering of emerging artists.
+He began exhibiting his work while still at the university and in 1996 established the Hiropon Factory studio (today Kaikai Kiki) to produce it.
+In addition to making and marketing Murakami’s art and related work, Kaikai Kiki functions as a supportive environment for fostering emerging artists.
 With the curation of the 2000 Superflat exhibition, Murakami advanced the Superflat theory of Japanese art.
 He has exhibited widely both in Japan and overseas.
 Photo: Claire Dorn

 Hans Ulrich Obrist As a child you wanted to be like—?

 Takashi Murakami Having read a lot of biographies and learned about things like Nobel’s invention of dynamite and Madame Curie, I wanted to become an inventor.
 On the other hand, having read Robinson Crusoe, I also vowed never to board a ship.

 HUOWhat was your first museum visit as a child?

 TMI think it was probably the National Museum of Western Art in Tokyo.
 I was also often taken to Impressionist exhibitions that were held on the special-events floors of department stores like Mitsukoshi and Takashimaya.

 HUOTo begin with the beginning: How did you come to art?
 How did art come to you?